Do bed bugs leave stains on pillows

 Bed bug eggs are usually pearly white.
 But they are challenging to see with the naked eye.
 Eggs stick to clothes or are deposited inside electronics, the seams of sleeping bags, and more.
 If you are looking for bed bug eggs, you might need a magnifying glass and a flashlight.

 Bed bug skins

 Bed bugs generally go through five stages of shedding their exoskeleton.
-This skin looks like the actual bugs, but are translucent and immovable.
+This skin looks like the actual bugs but are translucent and don’t move.
 They are also prominent signs that the infestation is spreading.